ptr727/ESPHome-NonRoot/README.md

 Code and Pipeline is on [GitHub][github-link].
 Docker image is published on [Docker Hub][docker-link].
-Image is rebuilt weekly picking up the latest ESPHome release and upstream container updates.
+Image is rebuilt daily if the ESPHome version changed, and weekly picking up the latest ESPHome release and upstream container updates.

 ## Status